hantsy/java-sandbox/README.md

 |    boolean $10 = false
 ```

 Every step JShell creates a variable to mark it, if you do not define an explicit variable, it will assign one for you.
+You can refer any defined before in your current code snippets.

 ```
 jshell> /exit